-Oppa is used by females to refer to older males.
-It literally means “(female’s) older brother.”
-Nowadays, it can also indicate an older (not too much older) male friend of a woman, or a romantic interest.
+Oppa means “(female’s) older brother.”
+It is used by females to refer to older males.
+Nowadays, it can also indicate an older (not too much older) male friend of a woman or a romantic interest.

 With that Confucian mindset comes an intense understanding of, and respect for, the relationships between people as laid out by fixed characteristics, like age or office.
 This provides an understanding of who is higher and lower in status.
 And the Korean language makes a constant effort to reflect these distinctions.

 The most important thing to be aware of is who is higher than you in status.
 If you’re the big dog, you can get away with more, so it’s not quite as important to worry about those lower in status than you.

 Now, who is higher status?
 It’s fairly self-explanatory: Anyone older than you, a stranger of the same age, your boss, a customer, your professor, military rank, etc.

 In cases where you’re speaking to someone of higher status, you should never refer to them with the Korean word for “you,” and you should never use their name.
 Instead, you’ll want to use an honorific with them.
 Oppa is one of these potential honorifics.

 Note: It’s always more important to respect individuals over any particular bit of grammar or ancient ideology.
 If someone of higher rank asks you to use their name or whatever, especially when speaking in English—or whatever your native tongue might be — follow their lead.

 Some people just don’t care or might find it offensive for whatever reason.
 Also, the less age difference, the less likely people will be sticklers for these terms.
 And lots of especially old people really couldn’t care less.